jsa2/aadjwt/readme.md

 - AllowInternalAPIClient if set to true means that the application calls itself with the clientID provided.
     - AllowInternalAPIClient is demo client built in to the application itself, which wouldn't be actually used in production.
 If your aiming for a more production-like scenario, keep the AllowInternalAPIClient:false
     - In order to initiate the Authorization Code flow the Middleware allows /token path to be called without the authorization header.
     - This could also be achieved with single client as AzureAD allows the API to call itself as a client when using the appID as audience.
-In this scenario especially if youre not using the internalClient, having separate client is much better design pattern as it creates two distinct parties and allows separation of client and application
+In this scenario especially if youre not using the internalClient, having separate client is much better design pattern as it creates two distinct parties and allows separation of client and application.
 - To get going populate the following options from values of the guide starting from step 1:

 ### Example options (Dont use the same values for TenantID and ClientID)